Facilities

 MRI Scanner

-We have a Siemens 3 tesla Magnetom Prisma scanner housed in an MRI Suite comprising scanner room, control room, technical room and equipment storage room.
-The scanner is equipped with various coils and software for brain and body imaging as described in the following document.
+We have a Siemens 3T Magnetom Prisma scanner situated within the school of Psychology, in a dedicated MRI Suite comprising scanner room, control room, technical room and equipment storage room.

 MRI Simulator